 A plastic-free Snowdon?

 The National Park Authority has recently appointed a ‘plastic-free Yr Wyddfa’ officer.
 The plan is to create a clear and ambitious strategy to reduce the amount of waste on Yr Wyddfa’s paths and help businesses to transition from single-use plastics.
-You can read more about the background to this plan here.
+You can read more about the background to this plan here, and about the scheme itself (and how you can help) here.

 Be ‘Adventure Smart’